 Payment at maturity per security = $1,000 × the index performance factor = $1,000 × 30.00% = $300.00.

 Because the underlying index depreciated from the hypothetical initial index level to the hypothetical final index level by more than 30.00%, the contingent repayment of the stated principal amount at maturity would not apply.

 When I first saw this note I wanted to immediately invest $200,000, or ~70% of my liquidity (but less than a 5% position in investable assets).
 To be able to get 150% of the upside sounds so good.
 Let's say the S&P 500 is up 40% in five years.
 Instead of being up $80,000, I'd be up $120,000.
 Meanwhile, with a 30% barrier, the chances of losing money drastically declines.

 From the S&P 500's peak in 2007 to its low on Feb 1, 2009, it saw a decline of 51%.
 I doubt we'll see such a hammering if a bear market returns due to much more stringent lending standards over the past seven years.
 Banks and individuals are less levered, and more control mechanisms are in place.

-In the bear scenario, I assign a 20% probability the S&P 500 will decline by over 30% when the note comes due.
-The S&P 500 could decline by 90% during the five year time period but you’ll still get your money back so long as the S&P 500 rallies upon expiration and is only down 30% or less.
+If the bear scenario occurs, I assign a 20% probability the S&P 500 will decline by over 30% when the note comes due.
+The S&P 500 could decline by 90% during the five year time period but you'll still get your money back so long as the S&P 500 rallies upon expiration and is only down 30% or less.
 If the S&P 500 is positive upon expiration, then you get 1.5X the return.

 Given this is a barrier note and not a buffer note, if the S&P 500 declines by more than 30% when the note expires, you'll lose exactly the amount the index declines.
 If this was a buffer note, then your downside would be helped by the buffer e.g. if the index is down 50%, your actual return will be down 20% because you'd have a 30% buffer.